 The standard inheritance tax rate in the UK is 40%.
 This 40% rate is only taxed on the sum of the estate that is above the £325,000 IHT threshold (or £500,000 if property is left to a child or grandchild).

 Here is an example to illustrate.
 Let’s say that your parent leaves behind an estate valued at £400,000.
 This is £75,000 above the £325,000 threshold, so they will have to pay 40% tax on the £75,000 (the amount above the tax threshold).
 Therefore, they will be taxed £30,000.

-The inheritance tax rate regarding gifts is slightly more complicated.
+The inheritance tax rate percentage for gifts is slightly more complicated.

-The IHT rate on gifts made between 3 and 7 years before the death are taxed at less than the standard 40%.
-Gifts made in this period, (above the inheritance tax threshold), are taxed on a sliding-scale.
+The IHT rate on gifts made between 3 and 7 years before the death are potentially taxed at less than the standard 40%.
+Gifts made in this period, (above the inheritance tax threshold), are taxed on a sliding-scale, once the £325,000 allowance has been used up.
 This is known as inheritance tax ‘taper relief’.
-You can learn more from our guide to Taper Relief, which includes example monetary scenarios.
+You can learn more from our guide to Taper Relief, which includes example monetary scenarios across inheritance tax bands.

 Inheritance tax threshold and rates FAQs

 Who pays the inheritance tax?